Embattled Kenosha Firefighter/EMT In Court Today – Still On Administrative Leave Over Child Sexual Assault Allegations

 (Photo by Kevin Mathewson, Kenosha County Eye)

 The gavel slams.
-And just like that, the embattled Kenosha Firefighter/EMT Kerri W. Poltrock II has six domestic abuse charges dismissed.
+And just like that, the embattled Kenosha Firefighter/EMT Kerry W. Poltrock II has six domestic abuse charges dismissed.
 Instead, he received a non-criminal citation for disorderly conduct.
 This marks the conclusion of an over two-year-old case in which Poltrock was arrested on June 5, 2020 for abusing his wife.
 This wasn’t a who-done-it.
 Poltrock testified in open court and under oath that he slapped his wife.
 He told his boss, Kenosha Fire Chief Chris Bigley that he slapped his wife.

 Paid Advertisement